Business Intelligence

 This is particularly true in high-stakes, real-time decision-making scenarios where context is key.
 Human-in-the-loop models, which combine AI's computational power with human oversight, offer a balanced approach that integrates accountability and strategic insight.

 Compliance and ethics need to be built into AI systems from the outset.
-With 73% of U.S. companies already using AI in some capacity [24], and regulations like the EU AI Act potentially imposing fines of up to €35 million or 7% of global revenue by 2026 [25], robust governance frameworks are not optional - they are essential.
+With most large U.S. companies now using AI somewhere in the business, and the EU AI Act carrying penalties of up to €35 million or 7% of global annual turnover for the most serious violations [25], governance frameworks are not optional — they are essential.

 Platforms like Querio illustrate how thoughtful design can address multiple AI challenges at once.
-By integrating natural-language querying, live data connections, transparent context layers, and SOC 2 Type II compliance, such tools help businesses balance speed, accuracy, and governance demands.
+By integrating essential BI features like natural-language querying, live data connections, transparent context layers, and SOC 2 Type II compliance, such tools help businesses balance speed, accuracy, and governance demands.

 To ensure long-term success, AI systems need continuous monitoring, regular updates, and ongoing training.
 This proactive approach helps manage limitations while securing sustained benefits.